refolfer/icingaweb2-module-perfdatagraphs/doc/01-About.md

 This module aims to be a "batteries included" and opinionated solution.
 Configuration options are limited by design.

+### Data in PHP and charts in JavaScript

+All data processing will be done in PHP and the data is then handed over to JavaScript for rendering.

+We decided to use JavaScript client-side rendering because it offered simple interactivity (e.g. zoom).
+In the initial phase we saw that canvas-based rendering offered better performance than AVG when there is a large amount of datapoints.

+[uPlot](https://github.com/leeoniya/uPlot) was chosen for its minimalism and focus on time series.

+Initially, JavaScript fetched the all data as JSON via a PHP controller and then rendered the individual charts.
+This had the benefit of client-side caching.
+However, this had some drawbacks.
+First, all JSON data had to be prepared as a whole, which caused memory issued with PHP.
+Second, since the amount of elements the page was not known before rendering it caused issues with the collapsible feature.

+Currently we add an DOM element for each chart and attach its datapoints as a data attribute.
+The JavaScript part of the module simply iterates over the elements, extracts the data attribute and renders the chart.
+This solves some of the initial drawbacks, however, it also comes with its own issues.

+None of this is set in stone and might change should other implementations offer a better solution.
+If you have ideas for improvements, let us know!

 ### A chart for each metric

 There is a separate chart for each metric because the magnitude of performance data for a single check plugin